EugenEistrach/boilerplate/docs/deployment.md

 ## Summary

-This guide walks you through initializing your Git repository, setting up OAuth apps, configuring Coolify, setting up GitHub secrets, and testing the automated deployment process.
+This guide walks you through creating a GitHub repository, setting up OAuth apps, configuring Coolify, setting up GitHub secrets, and testing the automated deployment process.
 Ensure all environment variables and secrets are correctly set for a successful deployment.